Camino Route Overviews: Camino del Norte

 About the Camino de Norte

-The route starts in Irun, which is on the French-Spanish border.
+The Norte starts in Irun, which is on the French-Spanish border.
 It then travels through the coastal towns of San Sebastían (Donostia), Bilbao, Santander, Gijón, and Ribadeo before turning southwest away from the coast.
 The Norte then transits Mondoñedo to Arzúa, where it joins the Camino Francés and continues to Santiago de Compostela.

 Interesting Things to Do Along the Norte